mbmehran/COVID-19_MarkovMonteCarlo/README.md

 Although we simulate the spread of a fake disease through a population, yet it would capture essential feature of real case.
 As one can see shape of the spreading curve is controlled by T_r and N_c.
 (N_0 only dictate when curve should occurs and does make any noticeable differences in shape of the curve; data not shown).

-__As a result, even if one thinks that with taking extra precautionary steps we can make the transmission rate of this contagious disease as low as 5%, he or she still should not be in close contact with more than 10-12 persons per week.__
+__As a result, even if one thinks that with taking extra precautionary steps we can make the transmission rate of this contagious disease as low as 5%, people still should not be in close contact with more than 10-12 persons per week on average.__

 ### This is oversimplified model:
 - Network with static connections: connections are fixed and new connections cannot be created.